Skip to Content

 9. stipulates that the chair or director is responsible for providing all faculty with access to the policy.

 3. At Texas State, a faculty member’s professional responsibilities for each semester are determined by the chair or director, subject to the approval of the dean.
 Chairs or directors are responsible for appropriately distributing obligations among faculty members within the academic unit.
-In meeting this responsibility, chairs or directors should attempt to match the needs of the academic unit and the university as outlined in the academic unit’s goals for teaching, research, scholarly, and creative activity, and service with the individual professional goals of each faculty member.
+In meeting this responsibility, chairs or directors should attempt to match the needs of the academic unit and the university as outlined in the academic unit’s goals for teaching; research, scholarly, and creative activity; and service with the individual professional goals of each faculty member.

 4. The terms, guidelines, and procedures for completing workload compliance reports are outlined in Instructions for Completing Internal Faculty – Workload Report.
 Codes that are used to complete this report are outlined in Workload Assignment/Adjustment Codes.